sunyue1380/QuickDAO4/docs/en/README.md

 # Feedback

-if you have any suggestions please Pull Request or mailto 648823596@qq.com.
+If you have any suggestions please Pull Request or mailto 648823596@qq.com.

 # LICENSE